‘The Young And The Restless’ Star Alice Hunter Tweets Reaction To Kerry’s Exit Storyline

 — Alice Hunter (@itsalicehunter) March 15, 2019

-Another big exit announcement came today too, according to The Inquisitr.
-Actor Jason Canela who portrays Arturo Rosales revealed on social media that he’s also exiting the show.
+Another big exit announcement came today, too, according to The Inquisitr.
+Actor Jason Canela, who portrays Arturo Rosales, revealed on social media that he’s also exiting the show.
 However, just because at least one member of the Rosales family is leaving doesn’t mean they’ll all be gone.
 Expect to see Rey (Jordi Vilasuso), Lola (Sasha Calle), and possibly even Mia (Noemi Gonzalez) stirring up trouble in Genoa City in the weeks and months to come.

 According to She Knows Soaps, Sharon (Sharon Case) and Rey get romantic sometime soon, so it’s likely that Vilasuso will be around for a while even though Paul (Doug Davidson) isn’t very pleased with his recent behavior.